icgc-argo/argo-docs/docs/release-notes/data-releases.md

 ### Bug Fixes

-- Two OCCAMS-GB donors had alignment and variant data removed from release due to an issue in file naming in the analysis workflow.
+- Three OCCAMS-GB donors had alignment and variant data removed from release due to an issue in file naming in the analysis workflow.
 The data is being reprocessed and will be re-released in the next release.

 ### Known Issues